(Princely Palace in Vaduz, with the Liechtensteiner Alps in the background)

 (And here’s their flag!)

 Liechtenstein is not a big place: it has an area of 62 square miles (160 square kilometers) and is the fourth-smallest country in Europe.
-There are around 37,000 people in the country, with around 5,000 in the capital “city”, Vaduz.
+There are around 37,000 people in the country, with about 5,000 in the capital city, Vaduz.
 The Rhine River flows through the capital and also forms much of the border with Switzerland.

 (The Rhine River near Balzers, Liechtenstein, with Swiss Alps in background.)

 Liechtenstein owes its existence to Napoleon, oddly enough.
-In 1806, after numerous French victories, the Austrian Emperor, Franz II (who was also Holy Roman Emperor) was forced to sign the Treaty of Pressburg in 1806, by which he gave up a ton of territories to the France and its allies.
-One of those allies, Bavaria, became a kingdom as a result of that treaty, while Liechtenstein was taken away from Austria and given its independence.
+In 1806, after numerous French victories, the Austrian Emperor, Franz II (who was also Holy Roman Emperor) was forced to sign the Treaty of Pressburg in 1806, by which Austria gave up a ton of territories to France and its allies.
+(This treaty also killed off the Holy Roman Empire.)
+One of the French allies, Bavaria, became a kingdom as a result of that treaty, while Liechtenstein was taken away from Austria and given its independence.

 (Painting of the surrender of Austrian Emperor Franz II to Napoleon at the Battle of Austerlitz, in 1806, which led to the Treaty of Pressburg.)